jamesstidard/mzo/README.md

 Finally I've used a `package.json` in my Python project (herasy I'm sure), which aggrigates all ansilary project scripts together for building and deploying.
-Specifically I'm using the [yarn](https://yarnpkg.com/lang/en/) package manager for these node dependancies.
+Specifically I'm using the [yarn](https://yarnpkg.com/lang/en/) package manager for these npm dependancies.

 ## Summoning Ritual
 Once you've completed the prerequisets above you should be able